 - Freemium Business Model: This is a great business model for online marketplaces that facilitate sales of low-cost items.
 When using this business model, merchants and customers can use the online marketplace for free, and the online marketplace will offer other services to the merchants and customers can purchase that boost the value of the online marketplace.
 These types of services could include providing insurance, vetting services or delivery options.

 - Featured Listing & Ads Business Model: When using this business model, merchants can often list their goods or services for free on an online marketplace but in order to promote their listing to a viable audience, a fee must be paid.
 This ensures merchants use the marketplace but the online marketplace can still earn revenue from merchants who are eager to sell their goods or services.

 - Any Combination of These Business Models: Oftentimes, these business models are combined together to create more favorable conditions for merchants to sell their products and for online marketplaces to earn consistent revenue.

 2. Create a Positive User Experience

 A large part of creating a great online marketplace includes creating a great user experience.
-If users can’t use your online marketplace the way they want to or in a way that helps them find what they’re looking for, then they’ll simply go elsewhere.
+If merchants can’t run their online business or customers can’t do their online shopping the way they want to, then they’ll simply go elsewhere.

 Make it as easy as possible for customers and merchants to connect with one another so a transaction can take place.
 There are some important aspects you can integrate into your online marketplace to help make this as efficient as possible: